n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 (Int) debugY = 8
 ```

-Which will show the variable type being acted on.
+This will show the variable type being acted on.
 The same can be done with the print object flag `po`.

 ```swift
 (lldb) po debugX